erolkeskiner/ci-cd-playground/README.md

 Add more stages between development, release candidate, and release.
 This is not necessary since this is a personal and one-person project.
 But, with a growing team, it would be better to have more controls before merging the feature branches to the main branch.

 The CI/CD pipeline covered in this project is only for one application.
-Add some other units such as a database or an another service that the app will communicate with and implement a mechanism for integration tests.
+Add some other units such as a database or another service that the app will communicate with and implement a mechanism for integration tests.

 Test the Terraform configurations using a tool such as [kitchen](https://newcontext-oss.github.io/kitchen-terraform/)